fieryhenry/battlecats/README.md

 # Battle Cats

-[JADX](https://github.com/skylot/jadx) decompilation of The Battle Cats exported to a Gradle project
+Decompilation of The Battle Cats based off of a [JADX](https://github.com/skylot/jadx) decompilation

 Original APK: <https://apkfree.com/download/battle-cats-1.0.0>.
 It is a 999999 cat food APK, but all of that code has been removed